molokoloco/jQuery.boxFx/README.md

         $sprite.html('Ok');
     });

-RESSOURCES AND DEPENDANCIES
+RESSOURCES AND DEPENDENCIES
 ================

-The project is build with jQuery 1.7 from <http://jquery.com/>, but i though 1.5 can work too
+The project is build with **jQuery 1.7** from <http://jquery.com/>, but i though 1.5 can work too
 We also use jQuery Color for some fancy rainbow <https://github.com/jquery/jquery-color>

     $("#block").css({